strtwtsn/NagiosRemote/README.md

 If everything has completed  successfully then you should see NRPE v2.13.

-**OK, that completed successfuly.....what do I need to do to get the remote server monitored by my Nagios server.**
+**OK, that completed successfuly.....what do I need to do to get the remote server monitored by my Nagios server>?**

 Before you can monitor your remote server you need to add the ip address or hostname of your Nagios server to the

 > allowed_hosts=127.0.0.1 <ip or hostname of nagios server here>

-of /usr/local/nagios/etc/nrpe.cfg file

-and then execute /etc/init.d/nagios-nrpe-server to restart the NRPE service.
+of /usr/local/nagios/etc/nrpe.cfg file and then execute /etc/init.d/nagios-nrpe-server to restart the NRPE service.